 We show that the social welfare of the composite mechanisms is a good approximation of the optimum.
-Moreover, we prove that the welfare loss experienced by the advertisers due to the fairness constraints can be partly compensated for group $\beta$-EF1 via redistribution of the GSP payments.
-Therefore, the $\beta$-EF1 mechanism is $2$-budget balanced.
-Similarly, we prove that the $\beta$-EFX mechanism is $4$-budget balanced. \item Finally, when bidders behave as no-regret learning agents (i.e., they take decisions so as to minimize their external regret), we show that the learning dynamic originating from the interaction with our composite mechanisms converges to a Bayesian coarse correlated equilibrium with good social welfare properties expressed in terms of the price of anarchy \cite{KP09}, here called {\em price of composition}, of the resulting game.
-This result is obtained by relating the strategies played by the agent for the fair ad auction mechanisms to the strategies of the agents in the original GSP mechanism.
-On the way to the analysis of the fair sponsored search auction equilibria, we also extend previous methods to the specific ad-type setting \cite{CaragiannisKMPS19}. \item We complement our theoretical investigation by evaluating the quality of our fair sponsored search mechanisms on real-world data. \end{enumerate}
+Moreover, we prove that the welfare loss experienced by the advertisers due to the fairness constraints can be partly compensated through monetary incentives via redistribution of the GSP payments.
+Finally, \cref{sec:poc} studies the behavior of the composite mechanisms when bidders behave as no-regret learning agents (i.e., they take decisions so as to minimize their external regret) and they are conservative (i.e., they do not overbid).\footnote{The assumption of having conservative bidders has often been used in the analysis of ad auction mechanisms (see, e.g.,~\cite{PT10,CKS16,Feldman2013SimultaneousAA}).
+The rationale for this is usually that, in practice, bidders are only partially informed and, thus, they may be more inclined to avoid risks (i.e., to submit bids that might yield negative payoffs). } We show that the learning dynamic originating from the interaction with our composite mechanisms converges to a \emph{Bayesian coarse correlated equilibrium} with good social welfare properties characterized through their {\em price of composition}.
+We complement our theoretical results by evaluating the quality of our fair sponsored search mechanisms on real-world data (\cref{sec:exp}).